jhsu802701/generic_app_old/README.md

 3. Outlines of the MVC, test suite, and database seeding process in the notes folder
 4. Guard automatically runs tests upon startup.
 5. If you choose PostgreSQL (instead of SQLite) as your development environment database, the parameters are automatically set on your machine AND in the app for you, and the username and password are EXCLUDED from the source code saved with Git.

+## Development

+### Testing GenericApp
+Download this GitHub repository, cd into the source code, and enter the command "sh gem_test.sh".
+The screen output is saved to the log files in the log directory.
+If all goes well, every test is completed with 0 or 31m0 failures and 0 errors.

+### Special Note on Figaro
+The Figaro gem is used for this gem AND any PostgreSQL projects created.
+In the interest of avoiding confusion, the same versions of Figaro are specified in the GenericApp gemspec AND in the Gemfile of PostgreSQL-based projects created with this gem.

 ## Contributing